Juicing vs blending… which one is better and what is the difference anyway?

 In fact, the sheer amount of goodness in the fruits and veggies heals.
 For example, there’s the famous Fat, Sick & Nearly Dead documentary with Joe Cross (watch it on Netflix now!) about why he started an intense juice cleanse after doctors told him he had an “uncurable” disease.
-We’ve personally seen it help us lose weight, help with arthritis, and even take someone’s blood sugar levels from “diabetic” to “normal.”
+We’ve personally seen it help us lose weight, help with arthritis, and even make diabetic blood sugar levels “normal.”

 But here’s the MAIN reason why juice cleanses work like a charm:

 When you consume no fiber for a week, it gives your gut a chance to rest and heal up from the normal grind of digesting your food.
-In our society, the toxins we take in (and we ALL are exposed toxins), slowly destroy your gut bacteria and hurt the lining of your intestines.
+In our society, the toxins we take in, slowly destroy your gut bacteria and hurt the lining of your intestines.